Todd Demsey

-College career
+Early life and amateur career

 Demsey was born in Ridgewood, New Jersey.
-He graduated from Arizona State University in 1995 with a degree in Psychology and turned professional.
+He graduated from Arizona State University in 1995 with a degree in Psychology.
 He earned All-American honors four years in a row while in college, from 1992 to 1995, and was on the winning American 1993 Walker Cup team.
 Demsey's college roommate was PGA Tour pro Phil Mickelson.
 He was inducted into the ASU Sports Hall of Fame in 2006.

 Professional career

-Demsey played on the PGA Tour in 1997, when he made the cut in only nine of 27 events as a rookie.
+In 1995, Demsey turned professional.
+He played on the PGA Tour in 1997, when he made the cut in only nine of 27 events as a rookie.
 Back injuries slowed his career on the Nationwide Tour, but the real jolt came in 2002 when he felt constant pressure in his left sinus.
 At the end of the year, doctors found a tumor, a fifth nerve schwannoma, behind his left sinus going into his brain.
 He has had two surgeries to remove the tumor.

 In 2007, Demsey closed with an 8-under 64 in the sixth and final round of Q-school to earn a full-exempt card for the 2008 PGA Tour season.